 Prepare the Ingredients

-Stem, seed, and slice red bell pepper into ¼" strips.
+Stem, seed, remove ribs, and slice red bell pepper into ¼" strips.

 Trim and thinly slice green onions.

 Pat steak strips dry, and season with a pinch of salt and pepper.

 Place a large non-stick pan over medium-high heat and add 2 tsp. olive oil.

 Add steak strips to hot pan and stir occasionally until no pink remains, 4-5 minutes.

 Remove from burner.
 Transfer steak strips to a plate.

 Cook the Pepper

 Return pan used to cook steak strips to medium-high heat and add 1 tsp. olive oil.